harryhan618/SCNN_Pytorch/README.md

 ### CULane

 The dataset is available in [CULane](https://xingangpan.github.io/projects/CULane.html).
 Please download and unzip the files in one folder, which later is represented as `CULane_path`.
+Then modify the path of `CULane_path` in `config.py`.
 ```
 CULane_path
 ├── driver_100_30frame